addisonfrei/phase-3-project-frontend/README.md

 *

 ## Roadmap
-* Bullet points of additional functionality to add at a later date
+* Additional functionality to add at a later date